deanwampler/Contract4J5/contract4j5/README.txt

     It would be very easy to implement a "log4j reporter", for example.

+Notes:

-Note: For all properties currently defined, if a value is empty, it is ignored!
+1) For all properties currently defined, if a value is empty, it is ignored!

+2) Some of the fields in the aspects are actually static (e.g. default test expression makers and locators of test expressions in parent classes).
+Making them static was a compromise to permit easy access by pure Java code, such as unit tests!

 --- Invocation and Configuration of Contract4J5